 Generation Y is the new big thing.
 The generation born between roughly the beginning of the eighties and the end of the nineties.
 The millennials, the game changers, the digital entrepreneurs who want to impact the world for a better.
 The generation that follows their passion.
 Great times are ahead, but somehow the millennials aren’t up to the task.
 Burnout rates amongst the younger generation are skyrocketing.
 They are unhappy and unfulfilled.
 They don’t know what to do.
-The sky is the limit.

-The older generations describe the millennials as lazy, entitled and a bunch of crybabies.
-“In our days we used to have it rough”, “you don’t know a thing about working hard”, these are a few examples to criticize the millennials.
+The older generations describe the millennials as lazy, entitled, and a bunch of crybabies.
+“In our days we used to have it rough” and “you don’t know a thing about hard work”, they say.
 Maybe this is true, but this simplifies things and doesn’t look at what is really going on.

 Before following your passion was a thing

 There was no constant distraction.
 There was no follow your passion advice.
-There were tasks that had to be done in order to survive.
-A hard life you can get used to.
+And some tasks had to be done to survive.
 Spending a full day doing the laundry was hard, but at the end of the day, there was a sense of pride and fulfillment.
 A carpenter stuck to his job till his pension.

-You knew your options and you had to survive.
+You knew your options, and you had to survive.
 Hard, but simple.
 Even if you were fortunate enough to buy a Ford, the choice was easy.
 Like Henry Ford said: “You can get any color you like, just as long as it’s black”.

 The age of constant distraction

-We never see the 10 years leading up to the overnight success, the full staff photoshoot for Instagram, the video editor working an overnight shift to finish the ‘quick’ video.
+We never see the ten years leading up to the overnight success, the full staff photoshoot for Instagram, the video editor working an overnight shift to finish the ‘quick’ video.
 Being confronted with this day in and day out creates insecurity and a feeling of not being good enough, which makes the step to really choose and commit to something even harder.

 If now I want to play a game on my PlayStation, I have to download the game, install the game, update the game, By the time that’s done, I’m already doing something else.
 The options are endless, but it has become too complicated.

 The deep work before passion

-So here we are, a large group of millennials, feeling miserable, burned out and have no idea what to do in the world.
-But fear not my brothers and sisters, there is light at the end of the tunnel.
-But we have to put in the work.
+So here we are, a large group of millennials, feeling miserable, burned out, and having no idea what to do in the world.
+But fear not my brothers and sisters, there is light at the end of the tunnel, but we have to put in the work.

-Cal Newport goes further into the subject of distraction in the digital age and in his book Deep Work he presents ways to cope with this, and even a concept to really excel in the world.
+Author Cal Newport goes further into the subject of distraction in the digital age.
+In his book Deep Work he presents ways to deal with this, and even a concept to really excel in the world.
 The book starts off with an intro of the psychologist Carl Jung, who built a tower in which he worked.
 No one was allowed in the tower, nor was allowed to disturb him.

 Conversations nowadays tend to be more of a drag, just like our distracted world.
-We sent a text message, five minutes later a text comes back.
+We sent a text message; five minutes later, a text comes back.
 A small conversation here and there with five other people, and all this in between our normal daily activities.

 So make a choice and really commit.
-Stop endlessly searching for your passion, just pick something that grabs your interest.
+Stop endlessly searching for your passion; just pick something that grabs your interest.
 Put in the deep work and respect the process.
 You can always adjust along the way.
 One thing leads to another.
 Be undistracted, aware of what’s really going on inside you and around you.

 “Don’t become a wandering generality.
 Be a meaningful specific.” – Zig Ziglar

-Photo by: Ryan McGuire
+Photo credit: Ryan McGuire